eclipse-ibeji/freyja/cloud_connectors/azure/mqtt_connector/README.md

     rm {CertificateName}.crt
     ```

 1. Follow the [Quickstart: Publish and subscribe to MQTT messages on Event Grid Namespace with Azure portal](https://learn.microsoft.com/en-us/azure/event-grid/mqtt-publish-and-subscribe-portal) guide for creating an Azure Event Grid, topic namespace, and client.
-You can skip the *Generate sample client certificate and thumbprint* section as we've generated a self-signed certificate in steps 1-3.
+You can skip the *Generate sample client certificate and thumbprint* section as you have generated a self-signed certificate in steps 1-3.

+1. Once you have successfully deployed an Event Grid namespace, navigate to it then copy the `MQTT Hostname` field.
+You will need it later for the `mqtt_event_grid_host_name` field in the configuration file that is described in the [MQTT Configuration](#mqtt-configuration) section.

 1. In the [Create clients](https://learn.microsoft.com/en-us/azure/event-grid/mqtt-publish-and-subscribe-portal#create-clients) section, use the thumbprint you obtained in step 4 for thumbprint match authentication.
 Also keep note of what you set for the **Client Authentication Name**.
-You will need it later for configuring this Cloud Connector.The [Quickstart](https://learn.microsoft.com/en-us/azure/event-grid/mqtt-publish-and-subscribe-portal) guide from above for Event Grid uses a self-signed SSL certificate, and this Cloud Connector is configured to only use a self-signed SSL certificate.
+You will need it later for the `mqtt_client_authentication_name` field in the configuration file that is described in the [MQTT Configuration](#mqtt-configuration) section.

-1. When you [create a topic space](https://learn.microsoft.com/en-us/azure/event-grid/mqtt-publish-and-subscribe-portal#create-topic-spaces), keep note of the **topic template** you created.
-You will need it later for configuring this Cloud Connector.
+1. When you [create a topic space](https://learn.microsoft.com/en-us/azure/event-grid/mqtt-publish-and-subscribe-portal#create-topic-spaces), keep note of the name you used for the **topic template**.
+You will need it later for the `mqtt_event_grid_topic` field in the configuration file that is described in the [MQTT Configuration](#mqtt-configuration) section.

-1. Export the MQTT hostname to your Event Grid Namespace.

-    ```shell
-    export "EVENT_GRID_MQTT_HOSTNAME"="{YOUR_EVENT_GRID_MQTT_HOSTNAME}"
-    ```

-1. Export the client authentication name obtained from step 6.

-    ```shell
-    export "EVENT_GRID_MQTT_CLIENT_AUTHENTICATION_NAME"="{YOUR_EVENT_GRID_MQTT_CLIENT_AUTHENTICATION_NAME}"
-    ```

-### Azure Function App
+### 3. Azure Function App

 1. [Create an Azure Function app](https://learn.microsoft.com/en-us/azure/event-grid/custom-event-to-function#create-azure-function-app) that triggers your Azure Event Grid.